 - consultation on the draft Shoreline Management Plan (July to September 2019)

-- review of consultation responses and finalising the Shoreline Management Plan (October to November 2019)
+- review of consultation responses and finalisation of the Shoreline Management Plan (October to December 2019)

 The finalised Shoreline Management Plan will feed into the